mxagar/accelerated_computer_science_coursera/02_Ordered_DS/week_3_assignment/README.md

 File: `GenericTreeExercises.h`

-Modify a passed treed to output
+Modify a passed treed to obtain the following output:

 ```
 4